darkstream-isca2026/DarkStream/side/README.md

 #### How it works:
 **DSA-Offloaded Chromium Execution:** The script invokes `web_access_dsa.sh`, which utilizes the DTO library to offload Chromium's memory operations to the DSA.

-**Side-Channel Monitoring:** Simultaneously, the script launches a `sink` program to monitor and record the latency of memory operations caused by the target website's activities.
+**Side-Channel Monitoring:** Simultaneously, the script launches a `sink` program to monitor and record the latency of memory operations caused by the target website's activities for a duration of 7 seconds.

 #### Experimental Scope:
 The collection process covers two sets of data to ensure both depth and breadth: